Disclaimer: these are notes from 2017. This page is providing an outdated image for Raspberry Pi, containing an outdated (July 2017) version of

 ExecStart=/usr/bin/omxplayer-sync -muvb /home/pi/video.mp4

-now this one Raspberry is the master that broadcasts a message to all the other Raspis on the network and tells them at which position of the video they should start playback.
+now this is the "parent" that broadcasts a message to all the other "children"-Raspis on the network and tells them at which position of the video they should start playback.

 Also it's a good idea to give the whole system some time after boot before playback, so that the Raspberries can find each other on the network.
 The easiest way to do that is to edit the